ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 .. note:: Exporting indicators via the `JSON Bulk Reports <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#json-bulk-reports>`__ endpoint will create a file in this format.

-.. warning:: The maximum number of indicators which can be created in one batch job is 25,000.
-If you need to create more than this, you will have to use multiple batch jobs.
+.. warning:: The maximum number of Indicators that can be created in one batch job is 25,000.
+If you need to create more Indicators, you will have to use multiple batch jobs.

 **Sample Batch Create request**